Quantitative Language Automata: Deciding Nonemptiness and Universality

-\begin{flushleft}\justifying \textbf{\sffamilyQLAs with Universal Limit-Average QWAs.} Next, we focus on QLAs with the limit-average run aggregators.
-We first show that the bottom value of nondeterministic $\LimSupAvg$ QWAs (dually, top value of universal $\LimInfAvg$ QWAs) can be approximated arbitrarily closely by lasso words.
-This is in stark contrast with nondeterministic $\LimInfAvg$ QWAs, where an automaton may be lasso-word universal for some threshold $k$ while there exist non-lasso words with values below $k$ \cite[Lem.
-4]{DBLP:journals/tocl/ChatterjeeDH10}.
-The intuition behind this is that for $\LimSupAvg$, if $\A(w) = k$ for some word $w$ and value $k$, then for any $\varepsilon > 0$, there exists a length $\ell$ such that the average value of any run prefix on $w$ of length at least $\ell$ is below $k + \varepsilon$, which does not hold in general for $\LimInfAvg$.
-Consequently, we can find two distant-enough occurrences of the same state and pump the low-average segment between them to obtain a lasso whose overall value stays under the threshold.
+\paragraph{QLAs with Universal Limit-Average QWAs.} Next, we focus on QLAs with the limit-average run aggregators.
+We first show that the bottom value of a nondeterministic $\LimSupAvg$ QWA can be approximated arbitrarily well by lasso words; dually, the same holds for the top value of a universal $\LimInfAvg$ QWA.
+This is in sharp contrast with nondeterministic $\LimInfAvg$ QWAs: such an automaton may be lasso-word universal for a threshold $k$, while still admitting a non-lasso word of value below $k$ \cite[Lem.~4]{DBLP:journals/tocl/ChatterjeeDH10}.
+The key point is that for $\LimSupAvg$, if a word has value below some threshold $\theta$, then sufficiently long prefixes cannot keep witnessing averages above $\theta$; otherwise one could extract a run whose $\LimSupAvg$ value is at least $\theta$.
+This makes it possible to isolate a long factor between two occurrences of the same reachable-state set and pump that factor, yielding an ultimately periodic word whose value stays below the threshold.